 Cllr.
-Barnes he must look at the evidence before considering how to improve conditions on peripheral roads - no ideas will be considered until then.
+Barnes he must look at the evidence before considering how to potentially mitigate if needed on peripheral roads - no ideas will be considered until then.
 Southgate circus is a problem and needs enforcement.
-He is looking into making it part of a red route and or redesigning the roundabout.
+He has enquired with officers about the possibility of making Chase Side in Southgate a red route as it is such a bottleneck.
+He would also like to look into redesigning the roundabout which is not fit for purpose in the 21st century.

-What is the council doing to help pedestrians?
+• What is the council doing to help pedestrians?

 Cllr.
 Alexandrou said that more pedestrian crossings are needed to encourage walking, school street are working well and that a bike hire scheme is needed.